 How to Tell if A Canadian Visa Site is Legitimate

-There have been many reports and accusations online about how CanadianVisa.org, as well as other reputable immigration companies, are fraud or ”scum” sites and today, we’d like to set the record straight and answer some the questions that some of our prospective clients regularly ask us.
+There have been many reports and accusations online about how CanadianVisa.org, as well as other reputable immigration companies, are fraud or ”scum” sites, and today, we’d like to set the record straight and answer some of the questions that some of our prospective clients regularly ask us.
 No hidden agendas.
 No sales pitch, just absolute transparency.

 We’d like to give you the tools you need to be able to tell the difference between what is a scam and what is real and to encourage anyone who suspects that they are being tricked or misrepresented, to report this to the Canadian government.
 So let's take a closer look at some of your concerns and how to address them when deciding on whether or not you need an immigration representative and, if so, how to be sure that you have chosen the right agency or consultant to handle your Canadian Visa application.

 Is CanadianVisa.org a Scam or a Real Website?

 Short answer?
 Yes.
 We work with two government trusted immigration consultants from MDC who have years of experience working in Canadian immigration as well as personal experience with the Canadian immigration process, making them more than qualified to handle your immigration application.
 But don’t take our word for it.
 You can check our credibility in 3 easy steps.

 The ICCRC or Immigration Consultants Of Canada Regulatory Council was created to regulate all Canadian immigration consultants and protect anyone who chooses to use immigration services by ensuring that all procedures, policies, and practices are adhered to according to the rule and regulations of the Canadian Government.

 In order to become a registered member, all RCICs or Regulated Canadian Immigration Consultants undergo rigorous training and examinations to ensure that only the highest standards are met.